-- You use well water. - The waterline coming into your home doesn't have a meter. - You show a "\$0.00 Sewer Amount Charged" on your water bill.
+- You use well water. - The waterline coming into your home doesn't have a meter. - You show a "\$0.00 Sewer Amount Charged" on your water bill. - Your neighbors have a septic system.

 How To Find Your Septic System

 Once you've determined that you have a septic system, you can find it by: